-Document ID: EMP-PRG-01-PDR-01

-Version #: 06

-Issue Date: 2021-03-31

-Review Date: 2022
+BRUNSWICK PIPELINE An Emera Company Emergency Response Plan Document ID: EMP-PRG-01-PDR-01 Version #: 07 Owner: Manager, Operations & Issue Date: 2023-03-30 Engineering Review Date: 2025

-Term Definition Safety Officer The Safety Officer is a member of the Command Staff responsible for monitoring emergency operations and advising the Incident Commander on all matters relating to operational safety, including the health and safety of emergency responder Personnel.
+Term Definition major element in the development of the plan, objectives, strategies and tactics.
+Safety Officer The Safety Officer is a member of the Command Staff responsible for monitoring emergency operations and advising the Incident Commander on all matters relating to operational safety, including the health and safety of emergency responder Personnel.
 Senior Leadership Senior organizational leaders made up of the Accountable Officer, Process and Program Owners.
 The Senior Leadership Team provides oversight of the Management System, its Processes, and the Management Programs.
 Staging Area Established for the temporary location of available resources.
 A Staging Area can be any location in which Personnel, supplies, and equipment can be temporarily housed or parked while awaiting operational assignment.
-Unified Command An ICS response team structure whereby responding ager and/or jurisdictions that have responsibility for the emergency.
-The Incident Commanders, representing various agencies or jurisdiction manage and direct the emergency response and activities a single Incident Command Post (ICP).
+Unified Command An ICS response team structure whereby responding agencies and/or jurisdictions that have responsibility for the emergency share the management of the emergency.
+The Incident Commanders, representing various agencies or jurisdictions, manage and direct the emergency response and activities from a single Incident Command Post (ICP).
 Warm Zone The area designated as the decontamination area in an on-site emergency area division.